 The Electoral Act and all guides published by the AEC are available at www.aec.gov.au.
-Financial disclosure returns are available for viewing on the Transparency Register after the public release date.
+Financial disclosure return information (other than an address) is available for viewing on the Transparency Register after the public release date.

 The guide incorporates text boxes to highlight important information.
 Each text box is prefaced with a symbol.
 For example: